Nesvilab/MSFragger/tutorial_fragpipe.md

  <br>

 #### Spectral library generation
 Spectral libraries can be generated within closed search-based workflows.
+A library will be generated for each experiment specified in the 'Workflow' tab.
+Experiments must contain more than one spectral file.

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/fragpipe_tutorial-speclib.png)